forvaidya/public-key-automation/README.md

 ## Drawbacks
 + This command is run as root so make sure to execute trusted code in ```public-keys-collect-and-install```
 + I have tested in github and there may be a lag between of git push and reflecting that change after git pull on SSH Server.
++ This can make SSH Connectivity slow as there is IO operation, like pulling all Public Keys from backend like S3 or Gihub.

+## Race Condition
+There is a possibility that 2 or more process of this script are running and latest run will win.
+To avoid this a lock object can be created in some backend like S3, mySQL, DynamoDB etc (just like terraform)